 Rape And Honor Killing

-Rape and honor killing is one of those social issues of Pakistan that many people choose to ignore.
+Rape and honor killing is one of those social issues in Pakistan that many people choose to ignore.
 Rape culture is wrong, yet in Pakistan, it is justified.
 It is explained with an excuse that Islam encourages modesty and assigns males the responsibility of safeguarding weaker women.
 In addition, the most harmful of all excuses, established norms, is used to justify it.
-And the tribal jirgas, which are the backbone of Pakistan’s rural power structure, function as the opposite of state law, making unsympathetic judgments to women and favoring these terrible acts.
+And the tribal jirgas, which are the backbone of Pakistan’s rural power structure, function as the opposite of state law, making unsympathetic judgments about women and favoring these terrible acts.

 Social Problems In Family

 In Pakistani families, some of the common social problem examples are:

 Child marriage is one of the social problems in Pakistan.
 As soon as a woman marries, she becomes an adult and is held to a higher standard of maturity and responsibility.
 It seems unfair to make her accountable for someone else’s care while she is at the most vulnerable stage of her life.
 Sexual activity puts a burden on these young brides since they are unprepared physically and emotionally.
 Early marriage can have a negative impact on the personal and social development of a girl.
 Besides this, it affects a child’s mental and emotional health as well.

 On the other hand, male children who are married at a young age are also under financial stress, interfering with their education and training.
 While both boys and girls are married off at a young age, the number of girls who fall prey to this practice is significantly higher.
 According to research, twenty-one percent of Pakistani females marry before the age of 18, while 3 percent marry before 15.
 The number of child brides in Pakistan is the sixth highest in the world.